 Safety during home renovation is the Number One Priority

-When you’re renovating your home, remember that safety is the number one priority.
+When you’re renovating your home, remember that safety during home renovation is the number one priority.
 Read this guide and take note of the steps listed to ensure a safe home renovation.
 This way your renovation will not be only done as soon as possible, but you will also not have any accidents.

 FURTHER READING FOR HOMEOWNERS & PETOWNERS